 - People can learn how to better cope with problems

-- Issues are based partly on learned patterns of negative behavior
+- Issues are based partly on learned patterns of behavior that are not helpful

 With this therapy, people learn how to recognize the issues associated with their thinking so that they can evaluate them.
 They learn how to cope with stressful situations and understand the motivation and behavior of others better, and they learn how to develop greater confidence in their abilities.

 Other forms of therapy are often incorporated into treatment.
 People might undergo group therapy.
 This allows six to eight people to work with a trained professional.
 Each member gets to talk and provide feedback to the other members of the group.
 This type of therapy can help people to learn how to accept themselves and others, as well as engage in personal experimentation, according to Appalachian State University.

 Some facilities will offer family therapy.
 This allows people to work through issues that their addiction caused with their family.
 This typically involves bringing the family together in one room to work with a therapist.
 They will discuss their issues and work together to find ways to resolve the problems affecting their relationships, improving communication skills along the way.

 Those who have mental illness and a substance use disorder should look for a facility that can treat both conditions.
 This is especially important if the Seroquel was prescribed to treat a specific mental health disorder.
 This can involve changing medications or using different therapies to treat the disorder.